 Have you ever been thinking of wearing a kilt?
 But have given up, because you were not Scottish?
 Or you thought it to be too complicated or could think of no place to wear it?
 Or that it might just be too expensive?
 You might have to think again.
 As a matter of fact, these years an increasing number of men all over the world, no matter their nationality, colour, heritage, belief, sexual preferences or whatever will buy and wear a kilt; and not just at events that too seldom occur, but as smart casual daily wear.
 And so might YOU.
 No need to be Scottish, just man enough.

 Traditional kilt wearing is often regarded complicated with lots of rigid rules.
 For formal wear situations this might be very true.
-And most sites about kilts and kilt wearing and often also kilt forums do have their starting point in formal wear.
+And most sites about kilts and wearing of them, as well as kilt forums do have their starting point in formal wear.

-This site, however, is not about wearing a kilt once or twice every second year for that wedding or that aniversary you are not invited to anyway.
+This site, however, is not about wearing a kilt once or twice every second year for that wedding or that anniversary you are not invited to anyway.
 It is about replacing jeans, pants, and shorts by a kilt and to wear it where and whenever you feel like it and appropriate.
 It is casual-first.

-This implies kilts to this kind of usage.
+This implies buying kilts for this kind of usage.
 The same with accessories.
 You need very few.
-Even if so many different are to buy.
+Even if that many different ones are to buy.

 A few easy steps to go through and you can be out and about in a kilt, without being ripped off.
-And really be out and about, not just thinking about wearing it.
+And really be out and about, not just thinking about wearing that kilt.
 This site is about kilt wearing made simple and straight forward.
 Casual-first.
 The non-Scottish approach to kilt wearing, you may say.